yogareddy138/Projects/README.md

-This repo. contains the projects of python, machine learning, web development etc.
+This repository contains the projects of python, machine learning, web development etc.